UoS-SCCS/PUPS/_pages/lessons/three.md

 Lesson 3 gives you a chance to practice signing in with your temporary training email address and the password you created in lesson 2.

-{% include yt-video.html yt-link="" yt-emded="" yt-thumbnail="/assets/images/slide3.png" %}
+{% include yt-video.html yt-link="https://youtu.be/LZLQXSxvaxM" yt-embed="https://www.youtube-nocookie.com/embed/LZLQXSxvaxM" yt-thumbnail="/assets/images/slide3.png" %}